Western Pahari

-The Western Pahari languages are a group of Northern Indo-Aryan languages spoken in Northern India, primarily in the state of Himachal Pradesh and Chenab Valley region of Jammu.
+The Western Pahari or Himachali languages are a range of languages and dialects of Northern Indo-Aryan languages spoken in the western parts of the Himalayan range, primarily in the state of Himachal Pradesh.
+They are also spoken in Jammu and Jaunsar-Bawar.

 Languages

 The following lists the languages classified as belonging to Western Pahari, with the provisional grouping used in Glottolog 4.1: